elbeejay/SynthSWIR/README.md

   4. Now you have a newly trained model and a checkpoint should have been saved in the `/checkpoints` directory.
 When SynthSWIR is next applied via `apply_model.py` or `apply_model_planet.py` it will be using the model trained on your training dataset!

 ## Misc/Other Scripts
-To see the relationship between the SWIR bands and the RGB+NIR bands, the `visualizing_data.py` script is included.
+The relationship between the SWIR bands and the RGB+NIR bands can be seen using `visualizing_data.py`.
 This script uses the seaborn package to produce pair-wise plots showing the relationship between each RGB+NIR band and the SWIR-1 and SWIR-2 bands.

 To see how well the model does in your area of interest, the `test_model.py` script may be helpful.
 The function `test_model.predict_comparison(file_name)` takes a Landsat GeoTIF as input, applies the SynthSWIR model, and creates scatter plots of the predcted SWIR values against the true Landsat SWIR values.